dylanell/adversarial-samples/README.md

 ### Training:

 Training options and hyperparameters are pulled from the `config.yaml` file and can be changed by editing the file contents.
 The `train.py` scripts only several specific values for the `model_type` variable in `coinfig.yaml` coorrespoinding to the type of classifier model you would like to train.
-Additionally, when the `adversary` variable is `False`, the training script uses the second half of the training data split as trainin data and when the `adversary` variable is `True`, it uses the first half of the training data split.
+Additionally, when the `adversary` variable is `False`, the training script uses the second half of the training data split as training data and when the `adversary` variable is `True`, it uses the first half of the training data split.

 Train a classifier by running: